Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 ## Interpreting Output

 For the steps below, the following returned messages will help determine if a firmware update is needed.
-The following are end `state`s for `operations`.
-The Firmware `action` itself should be in `completed` once all operations have finished.
+The following are final `state` values for operations within a firmware action.
+The overall firmware action itself should have a `state` of `completed` once all operations have finished.

 *	`NoOp`: Nothing to do, already at version.
 *	`NoSol`: No image is available.